ParrotSec/documentation/docs/info/verify-keys.md

     cd [the directory in which you downloaded the .ova and the .asc] gpg --verify-options show-notations --verify *.iso.asc *.asc
 ```
-If the image is correct then gpg will tell you it's good.See the below output.
+If the image is correct then GPG will tell you it's good.
+See the below output.
 ```bash

 ```